-At December 31, 2016, 42% of our pension plan assets were invested in equity securities, 45% in fixed-income securities, 7% in a hedge fund, and 6% in real estate.
+At December 31, 2017, 47% of our pension plan assets were invested in fixed-income securities, 41% in equity securities, 6% in a hedge fund, and 6% in real estate.
 The general investment objective for all of our plan assets is to optimize growth of the pension plan trust assets, while minimizing the risk of significant losses in order to enable the plans to satisfy their benefit payment obligations over time.
 The objectives take into account the long-term nature of the benefit obligations, the liquidity needs of the plans, and the expected risk/return trade-offs of the asset classes in which the plans may choose to invest.
 As our funded status improves, we may rebalance our plan assets to decrease our proportion of equity securities and increase our fixed-income securities consistent with a de-risking glide path established by our Retirement Funds Investment Committee (RFIC).
 The RFIC is responsible for establishing and overseeing the implementation of our investment policy.
 Russell Investments (Russell) oversees the active management of our pension investments through its manager of managers program in order to achieve broad diversification in a cost-effective manner.
-At December 31, 2016, our investment policy governing our relationship with Russell allocated 23% to large-capitalization U.S. equity securities, 4% to small- and mid-capitalization U.S. equity securities, 16% to international equity securities, 46% to fixed-income securities, 6% to a hedge fund, and 5% to real estate.
+At December 31, 2017, our investment policy governing our relationship with Russell allocated 54% to fixed-income securities, 21% to large-capitalization U.S. equity securities, 15% to international equity securities, 6% to a hedge fund, and 4% to small- and mid-capitalization U.S. equity securities.
 Our arrangement with Russell allows monthly rebalancing to the policy targets noted above.
+In November 2017, the RFIC provided notice to Russell to liquidate our position in the real estate fund and expects to transition the available proceeds to fixed-income securities early in second quarter 2018.